 - How practice meetings policy/ procedures.

-At the conclusion of the Child Safety Review, Child Wise will present the findings to the organisation.
+At the conclusion of the Child Safeguarding Review, Child Wise will present the findings to the organisation.
 This might include a meeting with the organisation’s leadership team to summarise the process and outcomes.

 Whilst findings must be appropriately critical, they will also include strengths on which to build.